-This, the submission states, is according to a background document produced by the FDA’s Vaccines and Related Biological Products Committee (VRBPAC) in May 2006.
+The company cites a background document produced by the FDA’s Vaccines and Related Biological Products Committee (VRBPAC) in May 2006.

 HiFi DNA Tech said; “It would be prudent to perform a sensitive HPV detection assay with accurate genotype determination on the patients to be vaccinated if prior HPV infection is suspected.”

 The background document says there is “compelling evidence” that HPV vaccination lacks therapeutic efficacy among women who have had prior exposure to HPV and have not cleared previous PCR-positive and sero-positive infection.
 This, the document states, represents approximately 6 percent of the overall study populations.